 In Australia, there are multiple B310 Sunny strut/brake systems.
 Get the one with 245mm rotor.

 In Canada, there is large and small brakes.
 Be sure to get the setup with 245 mm rotor.

 In USA, there is a single Datsun 210 strut/brake system (245mm).
 Just be sure it's not a Canadian model, which are sometimes found in the USA.

 Grab the whole front strut/brake assembly as well as the brake hoses.
-A bais controller (proportioning valve) is not used.
+The bias controller (proportioning valve) is not needed.